So, you are considering welding as a career option? Great choice!

 Become An Artist

 There are some welding artists that are actually making money selling their art.
-While some of these artisans might be self trained or attended hobby welding classes, it does not minimize the skill or talent they have.
+While some of these artisans might be self trained or attended hobby welding classes, it does not minimize the skill or hidden talents they have.
 Some do work for cities, some do work for museums, and other sell their art to the public.
 If you build a niche within the metal art community, there is a lot of potential.

 The Downside Of Welding